MonkeManX/monkemanx.github.io/content/tangled_thoughts/Sunset_Limited.md

 One final thing I want to mention: the symbolic use of color is noteworthy.
 The Black man, who represents religion, theology, and Kierkegaard's leap of faith (although this only fits to a degree), is dressed in white.
 The white man, who represents nihilism and pessimism inspired by Schopenhauer, is dressed in black.
 Striking visual choice.

 Huge respect to the film for how it ends. **7/10.**

+**Edit:** One more thing came to mind—the religious man mentions that the only thing he truly misses about his former lifestyle is music.
+I believe there's a deeper reason for this.
+Listening to music one loves is often a gateway to transcendent experiences—moments that might otherwise only be accessed through religion.
+In this sense, this represents a kind of journey: from more earthly forms of transcendence to the divine transcendence sought through asceticism, prayer, and deep religious study.